Code-Institute-Submissions/ms1_overuse_injuries/README.md

   * No errors were found when passing through the official [(Jigsaw) validator]("https://jigsaw.w3.org/css-validator/")

-Test was carried out on different device sizes using Crome Developper tool and actual devices such as mobile phone and ipad.
+Test was carried out on different device sizes using Crome Developer tool and actual devices such as mobile phone and iPad.